 Sri Lanka Gambling Regulation

 Gambling Regulation Sri Lanka, officially known as the Democratic Socialist Republic of Sri Lanka, is an island country located in South Asia.
-Gambling has existed in different forms in the country for numerous years but it was not regulated until 2010.
-While many saw this year as the beginning of a new, regulated and legal period for gambling in Sri Lanka, things changed back the way they were just a few years after the attempts to legalize gambling on the island country.
+Gambling has existed in different forms in the country for many years, but it was not regulated until 2010.
+Although many viewed this year as the beginning of a new, regulated era for gambling in Sri Lanka, the situation reverted to its previous state only a few years after the efforts to legalize gambling on the island.

-Nowadays, gambling in Sri Lanka, for the most part, is an unregulated market.
+Nowadays, gambling in Sri Lanka is, for the most part, an unregulated market.
 With the introduction of a new bill in 2010, operators were allowed to apply for a license to operate land-based casinos.
-Due to the amendments to the law introduced in 2015, however, no new brick-and-mortar casinos have actually launched in Sri Lanka.
+However, due to amendments to the law introduced in 2015, no new brick-and-mortar casinos have actually launched in Sri Lanka.

-While online gambling has taken over the world, being extremely popular due to its accessibility, Sri Lanka is one of those countries with limited internet penetration.
-This leads to a significantly lower number of people who have access to the internet, let alone to online gambling.
-That said, there is no actual regulation of online gambling in Sri Lanka, meaning those who have access to the internet often resort to casino sites to wager real money on various games.
+While online gambling has become extremely popular worldwide because of its accessibility, Sri Lanka is one of the countries with limited internet penetration.
+As a result, significantly fewer people have access to the internet, let alone online gambling.
+That said, online gambling is not regulated in Sri Lanka, so those who do have internet access often resort to casino sites to wager real money on various games.

 History of Gambling in Sri Lanka